HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 the usual build procedure for CMake or the Autotools using the guides in the `release_docs` directory.

+IMPORTANT:

+The VFD SWMR branches are maintenance branches and will default to a debug build.
+They also do not come with generated files, so Perl will be required when building with CMake and Perl and the Autotools (autoconf, etc.) will be required when building with the Autotools.

 Some notes:

 - The mirror VFD tests require some rework, so enabling that feature will cause the build step to fail.
 This will be fixed in a future beta release.